jbetancur/react-data-table-component/README.md

 If you want to achieve balance with the force and want a simple, sortable, and flexible table library give React Data Table Component a chance.
 If you want an Excel clone and need to pivot large data sets then this is not the React table library you are looking for 👋

-React Data Table Component is not yet Feature Complete and still under **Development** - though I do not anticpate the API to change.
+React Data Table Component is not yet Feature Complete and still under **Development** - though I do not anticpate the existing API to change.

 ## Initial features available: